How is December treating you all thus far? Well I hope.

 - To prepare the filling, scoop out chilled coconut cream, leaving behind any liquid in the bottom of the can, and place in your pre-chilled large mixing bowl.
 Use a mixer to beat until creamy.

 - Next, add date paste and mix once more.
-If you haven't made your date past yet, simply add sticky, pitted dates to a food processor and process until creamy, adding a little hot water to combine if needed.
+If you haven’t made your date paste yet, simply add sticky, pitted dates to a food processor and process until creamy, adding a little hot water to combine if needed.
 If your dates were a little dry, soak in warm water for 10 minutes, then drain.

 - Next add slightly cooled melted chocolate and mix once more to combine.
 Lastly, add peanut butter and mix again.

 - Transfer filling to cooled crust and loosely cover with plastic wrap to set in the fridge for a minimum of 3 hours, ideally overnight.

 - To serve, slice and gently plate.
 Top with coconut whipped cream, additional peanut butter, crushed roasted peanuts and/or dairy-free chocolate shavings (optional).